qingzhu521/file_map_reduce/README.md

 We superisingly discovered these conclusion.
 First usually standard library is more faster than the third part library in most of the time.
 And through our experiments we found multi thread do harm to IO-efficient programming.
-We need to do more experiment on computer with multi disks  to prove it will do better in that environment.
+In future we need to do more experiment on computer with multi disks to prove it will do better in that environment.